panplou/CalendarModule/README.md

 ## Run

-1) Download project from repository
+1) Checkout project from repository
 2) Place it to desired directory
 3) Open Terminal / Command line
 4) Navigate to the directory the project is located